 1. The process is commissioned by a public authority 2.
 Participants are randomly selected 3.
 There is at least one full day of meetings or equivalent

-Please submit your case by 31 July 2019 to be guaranteed inclusion in a forthcoming OECD report!
-The platform will nevertheless remain open after this date.
+Please submit your case by 31 August 2019 to be selected for inclusion in a forthcoming OECD report!
+The platform will remain open after this date.

 How to submit a case: